 For a bite out, The Butler’s Pantry in Enniskillen is solid for pastries and lunch.
 For dinner, The Olde Post Inn in Cloverhill remains a favourite for thoughtful, well-executed cooking without being overly formal.

-Some of the nicest winter moments here are the simplest: a river walk at dusk, a cup of something warm on the jetty or watching the stars on a clear night.
+Some of the nicest spring moments here are the simplest: a river walk at dusk, a cup of something warm on the jetty or watching the stars on a clear night.
 Cavan and Fermanagh have remarkably dark skies, so you’ll see far more than you expect.